PR0M3TH3AN/SeedPass/README.md

     - **Multi-Factor Authentication (MFA):** Integrate MFA to enhance the security of the recovery process.
     - **Encrypted Storage:** Ensure that recovery data is encrypted and stored securely.

+- **Add "Secret" Mode (Clipboard-Only Password Retrieval)**
+  - **Description:** Introduce a "secret" mode where passwords are copied directly to the clipboard rather than displayed on the screen upon retrieval.
+This mode should be a setting the user can toggle on or off.
+  - **Suggested Features:**
+    - **Toggle Setting:** Allow users to enable or disable "secret" mode.
+    - **Clipboard Integration:** Ensure passwords are copied securely to the clipboard when "secret" mode is active.
+    - **User Feedback:** Notify users that the password has been copied to the clipboard.

 ### **3. User Interface & Experience Improvements**
 - **Show All Passwords**
   - **Description:** Introduce a "Show All" option that displays all stored passwords along with their associated index entries.